Myriad-Dreamin/gistd/README.md

 https://any-gistd.myriad-dreamin.com/github.com/typst/templates/blob/main/charged-ieee/template/main.typ
 ```

+`any-gistd.myriad-dreamin.com` is alias for `gistd.myriad-dreamin.com/@any`.

-If a domain is specially identified, gistd will use corresponding approach to serve the document.
+If a domain (host) is specially identified, gistd will use corresponding approach to serve the document.

 - `github.com`: git protocol.
 - `codeberg.org`: git protocol.
+- `localhost` and others: HTTP protocol if host is `localhost` otherwise https protocol.
 Note: gistd won't load other files on the specified domain if it cannot identifies the domain, i.e. the typst document cannot load other resources relative to the domain.

-`any-gistd.myriad-dreamin.com` is alias for `gistd.myriad-dreamin.com/@any`.

 Example Documents: